NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 Registration and Application Dates

-Once the registration and corrections were finalized, attention shifted to the exam schedule and result announcement.
+Once the registration and corrections are finalised, attention shifts to the exam schedule and result announcement.

 Exam and Result Dates

-The NEET PG 2025 exam is set for August 3, 2025.
-Admit cards will be available for download starting July 31, 2025, just three days before the exam.
-Candidates are advised to check the official portal regularly during the last week of July to ensure they don’t miss this crucial step.
+The NEET PG 2026 exam is scheduled for August 30, 2026.
+Admit cards will be available for download from the third week of August 2026.
+Candidates are advised to check the official portal regularly to ensure they don't miss this crucial step.

 Event